The Spirit

 The existence of God’s immortal angels is so obvious from a study of Scripture that it requires no proof here.2

-"nor an spirit"
+"nor a spirit"

-Because the Pharisees confessed to believe that a "a spirit or an angel" (note the singular, v.
+Because the Pharisees confessed to believe that "a spirit or an angel" (note the singular, v.
 9) might have spoken to Paul does not prove the claim of most false religions that this "spirit" was a departed human spirit or soul.
 Far from it.
-This singular "spirit" whom the Pharisees conceded might have spoken to the Apostle was really the resurrected and corporeal [see John 20:25-27] Jesus (the cause of the Sanhedrin’s dilemma), though they were not prepared to admit it.
-Note Paul’s dramatic testimony on the previous day that they would have heard:
+This singular "spirit" whom the Pharisees conceded might have spoken to the Apostle was really the resurrected and corporeal [see John 20:25-27] Jesus (the cause of the Sanhedrin's dilemma), though they were not prepared to admit it.
+Note Paul's dramatic testimony on the previous day that they would have heard:

 "And I fell unto the ground, and heard a voice saying unto me, Saul, Saul, why persecutest thou me?
 And I answered, Who art thou, Lord?
 And he said unto me, I am Jesus of Nazareth, whom thou persecutest" (Acts 22:7, 8).
 "And so it is written, The first man Adam was made a living soul; the last Adam [Christ] was made a quickening ("live-giving", NASB) spirit" (1 Cor.
 15:45).